 Change the text as shown:

 The ADDBA frames are used to set up or, if PBAC is used, to modify Block Ack for a specific TC, TS, or GCR group address.(11aa) A Block Ack Action field, in the octet immediately after the Category field, differentiates the Block Ack Action frame formats.
-The most significant bit (MSB) of the Block Ack Action field is defined as the NDP BlockAck subfield.
-The Block Ack Action field values associated with each frame format within the Block Ack category are defined in Table 8-212 (Block Ack Action field values).
+The Block Ack Action frames are used to negotiate several parameters of a BlockAck session and the type of BlockAck frames that are used: BlockAck, NDP BlockAck and Block Acknowledgment TWT frames (see 9.22.2 (Setup and modification of the Block Ack parameters)).
+The Block Ack Action field values associated with each frame format within the Block Ack category are defined in Table 8-246 (Block Ack Action field values).